mohammedzamakhan/toddmotto.github.io/_posts/2017-02-01-angular-ngfor.md

 The directive uses `[ngFor][ngForOf]`, which implies there are two attributes as a chained selector.
 So, how does `ngFor` work if we're not using `ngForOf`?

-Angular's compiler transforms any `<template>` elements and directives used with a asterisk (`*`) into views that are separate from the root component view.
+Angular's compiler transforms any `<ng-template>` elements and directives used with a asterisk (`*`) into views that are separate from the root component view.
 This is so each view can be created multiple times.

 > During the compile phase, it will take `let contact of contacts` and capitalise the `of`, and create a custom key to create `ngForOf`.